Russian track doping suspension extended into 7th year

 MONACO (AP) — Russia’s doping suspension from track and field was extended into a seventh year on Wednesday, with cautious praise for reformers and a warning that not everyone supports their changes.

 World Athletics voted to maintain the suspension, which was first imposed in November 2015, at its congress.
-The sport’s governing body said 126 national federations voted for the extension, with 18 against and 34 not voting.
+The sport’s governing body didn’t give a breakdown of the voting totals.

 The vote followed a presentation from the head of World Athletics’ task force supervising Russia’s reforms, Rune Andersen.
 He wrote in a report that there is a “new culture” at the troubled Russian track and field federation, known as RusAF.